Dora Fabian: Death

 Fabian was found dead alongside Mathilde Wurm in their flat at 12, Great Ormond Street, Bloomsbury, London, on 4 April 1935, and both were found to have died either on 31 March or on 1 April 1935.
 While suicide was suspected, the deaths were treated as suspicious.

 The coronial inquest attracted a great deal of interest and was attended by Fenner Brockway, James Maxton, Ben Riley as well as by Ernst Toller, who travelled from Paris to attend.
 Karl Korsch was a witness, having been in a relationship with Fabian.
-Indeed, he had ended the relationship and this was used as an argument to suggest that Fabian was suffering from depression.
 When the verdict came, it was that the two women had "committed suicide while of unsound mind".
 However, this was not accepted by many members of the German anti-Nazi refugee community or their British supporters.

 In literature

-Fabian's life, her dangerous secret activist work in London, and the circumstances around her suspicious death and the inadequate coronial inquest that follows, feature in the novel All That I Am by Australian author Anna Funder.
+Fabian's life, her dangerous secret activist work in London, and the circumstances around her suspicious death and the inadequate coronial inquest that followed, is featured in the novel All That I Am by Australian author Anna Funder.